sams4566/football-news/README.md

 ### Security

- - Authentication - I used the Django’s AllAuth package to ensure users have to login to make edits to the site.
+ - **Authentication** - I used Django’s AllAuth package to ensure users have to login to make edits to the site.
 I have also made sure that users can only edit their own articles and categories.

- - Environment Variables - I stored private information in the env.py file which was then added into the .gitignore file.
+ - **Environment Variables** - I stored private information in the env.py file which was then added into the .gitignore file.
 This meant that any information in the env.py file was not committed to the repository.

- - Debug - When the site is in production on Heroku debug is set to false ensuring the user doesn’t get information about why certain urls aren’t working.
+ - **Debug** - When the site is in production on Heroku debug is set to `False` ensuring the user doesn’t get information about why certain urls aren’t working.

 ### Validators